Evan Mathis

-Evan Bradley Mathis (born November 1, 1981) is a former American football offensive guard who played in the National Football League (NFL).
-He played college football at Alabama, and was drafted by the Carolina Panthers in the third round of the 2005 NFL Draft.
-Mathis has also played for the Miami Dolphins, Cincinnati Bengals, Philadelphia Eagles and Denver Broncos.
+Evan Bradley Mathis (born November 1, 1981) is an American former professional football player who was a guard for 12 seasons in the National Football League (NFL).
+He played college football for the Alabama Crimson Tide, and was selected by the Carolina Panthers in the third round of the 2005 NFL draft.
+Mathis also played for the Miami Dolphins, Cincinnati Bengals, Philadelphia Eagles, Denver Broncos and Arizona Cardinals.

-Early years
+Early life

 Mathis graduated from Homewood High School in Homewood, Alabama, where he played football and competed in track and wrestling.
 He was coached by Bob Newton in football.
 In wrestling, Mathis won the 2000 Alabama 6A heavyweight championship.
 In track & field, Mathis competed in the shot put event (top-throw of 15.24 meters).

 College career

 Although he bulked up from 240 lb to 276 lb after signing with Alabama in February 2000, Mathis was redshirted as a true freshman.
 In April 2001, he was named the Paul Crane Most Improved Offensive Lineman for Alabama along with tight end Theo Sanders.
 He competed with Alonzo Ephraim for the starting center job during spring practice in 2001, but lost out.
 Instead, he beat out Dante Ellington for the starting right tackle job, making his first start against South Carolina.

 Mathis started four seasons on the offensive line for the University of Alabama Crimson Tide.
 His first three years he played tackle, before shifting to left guard as a senior.
 He started 47 consecutive games beginning in the 4th game of his redshirt freshman year.
 He helped anchor an offensive line that paved the way for the Crimson Tide to lead the Southeastern Conference in rushing yards per game in 2004.